Tokyo Metropolitan Murders: Case overview

-From 1968 to 1974, a series of murders and assaults against predominantly female victims occurred in the metropolitan areas of Chiba, Saitama and Tokyo.
+From 1968 to 1974, a series of murders and assaults against predominantly female victims occurred in the metropolitan areas of Chiba, Saitama, and Tokyo.

 The modus operandi of the killer involved attacking and raping women living alone, who he killed at midnight and then burned their corpses.
-Most of the victims were in their twenties, with the perpetrator's blood type presumed to be O-.
+Most of the victims were in their twenties, with the perpetrator's blood type presumed to be O−.
 In total, 9 such cases were recorded, and another two for a suspect had been convicted but later acquitted, who are thought to be linked to the series due to the similarities to the other crimes.

 On September 12, 1974, a 37-year-old construction worker named Etsuo Ono was arrested in Kitaura (now part of Namegata) on suspicion of theft.
-He was taken to Matsudo Police Station, where he was repeatedly grilled on his involvement in the killings due to his shady past:
+He was taken to a police station in Matsudo, Chiba prefecture, where he was repeatedly grilled on his involvement in the killings due to his shady past: